EternityForest/EmberOS/README.md

 # EmberOS

 This is a customPiOs tool for setting up a pi image suitable for consumer-grade embedded use.

-It runs the kaithem server as root on 8002, https 8001.
+It has a variety of preinstalled applications and can be configured almost entirely via a special windows-accessible /sketch partition.

+Notably, everything except /sketch boots as read-only, and there is an Apache2 server and a chromium based kiosk browser enabled by default.

+## Enabling services

+Instead of SSHing in(Which may not always be available), you can activate any systemd service by editing the config files(See /sketch/config/autostart/).

+They are very simple INI files.

+You can't disable services enabled via systemctl this way(Under the hood, a script reads the file and starts all enabled services but does not sto anything).
+The intent is to use the config files for all optional or user services.

+## Provisioning.sh

+At boot, if there is a file named /sketch/provisioning.sh, it will be ran, then renamed to /sketch/provisioning.sh.RAN, and any output logged to /sketch/provisioning.sh.log

 ## Security

 This is meant for easily creating embedded systems that run on *private* networks, in physically secure places(e.g. your house, where nobody can tamper with the pi).

 THE DEFAULT PASSWORD IS USED FOR KAITHEM, which runs as root.
-The standard pi:raspberry password is used.
+The standard pi:raspberry password is used for SSH.

 Do *not* open a port to let people on the internet access this, without a firewall/nat/etc unless you change this, or disable password auth(Probably the better option)